Skrillx13/Historical-Guides/docs/index.md

 ## Getting Started

 Simply navigate using the tabs on the site, or you can use the scearch bar to find a specific page/topic.
-For a contribution guide, navigate to Extras.
-Other things such as credits can be found in the Others tab.
+Technical details can be found in Extras/Others

 ## Roadmap
 - [x] Secondary 2 syllabus being worked on